PsyBorgs/git-complex-but-worth-it/presentation.md

 # git — complex, but worth it

+---

+Has anyone here tried or used `git`?

 # Git: A history

 ---

-Originally written and maintained by Linus Torvalds, who designed the first Linux kernel
+Originally written and maintained by Linus Torvalds , who designed the first Linux kernel

 ![All-around Nice Guy™](../media/linus-eff-you.png)